BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 3c – As a Paid User, I want to be able to navigate the site without any upgrade offers, so that I can avoid paying for the product twice.
+### User Story 3c: As a Paid User, I want to be able to navigate the site without any upgrade offers, so that I can avoid paying for the product twice.

 **Acceptance Criteria:** Paid users must not be prompted to upgrade, and must not be able to access the **Stripe Checkout** page.